docker/labs-ai-tools-for-devs/prompts/curl/100_user_prompts.md

-Run the curl command to fetch https://www.example.com
+Run the curl command to fetch gists for user slimslenderslacks from GitHub.

-If you get an error, run `curl --help` and use the output to try again.